HIV Risk among People who Inject Drugs

-One of the three populations most at risk for HIV is individuals who inject drugs (referred to as IDU).
+One of the three populations most at risk for HIV is people who inject drugs (referred to as PWID or IDU).

-Among individuals who inject drugs in the Denver metro area, risk behaviors appear to be decreasing.
-Specifically, fewer IDU are reporting using non-sterile syringes or needles, dividing drugs with a used syringe or needle, and using cookers, water or cotton after someone else.
+Among people who inject drugs in the Denver metro area, risk behaviors appear to be decreasing.
+Specifically, fewer PWID are reporting using non-sterile syringes or needles, dividing drugs with a used syringe or needle, and using cookers, water or cotton after someone else.

 Syringe exchange programs appear to be having an impact on the availability of sterile syringes in the Denver metro area.
 Syringe exchange programs can be an effective component of a comprehensive strategy to prevent HIV and other blood-borne infections (such as Hepatitis C) in communities that adopt them.
 The Harm Reduction Action Center has more information on syringe exchange in Denver.

-Despite decreasing risk behaviors and better access to sterile syringes, HIV prevalence may be increasing among IDU (4.7% in 2009 to 6.0% in 2012 among those tested as part of NHBS in Denver).
-There is a need to increase HIV testing opportunities for individuals who inject drugs and refocus prevention efforts.
+Despite decreasing risk behaviors and better access to sterile syringes, HIV prevalence may be increasing among PWID (4.7% in 2009 to 6.0% in 2012 among those tested as part of NHBS in Denver).
+There is a need to increase HIV testing opportunities for people who inject drugs and refocus prevention efforts.

 How to Use this Information to Reduce HIV Infection in Denver